 These days, nearly everything we buy is mass produced and machine-made.
 It’s difficult to imagine the days when garments were sewn by hand and cloth was block printed.
 But in some small workshops and villages in India, there is a commitment to keeping the centuries old tradition of block printing alive.
-Groups like Aravali and Sharon Handicrafts have been passing the skill down through the generations.
+Groups like Aravali have been passing the skill down through the generations.

 Block printing is known to have been used in India since at least the 12th century, although this method is thought to be around 2,000 years old.